cislune/DEM-Calibration-Project-Chrono/README.md

 ### Output directory
 - `./slip_sinkage_output/trial_X_slip_Y/`

-Each slip case gets its own folder.
+Each slip case is stored in its own folder.

 ### When to run it
 - After terrain generation is complete